frederic-perez/AmE-dictionary/data/dictionary.md

 __full nelson__ _n_ A wrestling hold in which the holder puts both arms under the opponent's arms and exerts pressure on the back of the neck (illegal in amateur wrestling).
 __full of beans__ _idiom_ :two: To have a lot of energy.
 __full of hot air__ To talk a lot, especially without saying anything of value or meaning.
+__full of shit__ _idiom_ :two: _slang_ _rude_ Unreliable or ridiculous; saying unfounded, incorrect, or nonsensical things. _You can't listen to Sean, he's full of shit!
+He doesn't know any more about robotics than we do.
+All these new touchy-feely parenting books are full of shit, if you ask me._
 __full swing__ _The conference was in full swing when I arrived._
 __full-blown__
 __full-bodied__ :two::hammer: